 Memorial Contributions may be made to the National Kidney Foundation or the Grand Haven Sailing Team C/O Grand River Sailing Club.

-To send flowers to James “Jim” Anson Mulder's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James “Jim” Anson Mulder, please visit our floral store.

 National Kidney Foundation of Michigan